scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   FF crashed when opening CID keyed fonts with compact\_on\_open set.
-    -   If fontforge got an end of file in the middle of reading a (corrupt) cff font, then ff would sit there reading endlessly and ignoring the error.
+    -   If websharpstudios got an end of file in the middle of reading a (corrupt) cff font, then ff would sit there reading endlessly and ignoring the error.
     -   Off by one error in drawing the large "pixel" rectangles that